 - Papyrus scroll – As the god of writing, Thoth is often portrayed with symbols of writing.
 He is also believed to have taught the Egyptians to write on papyrus.

 - Stylus – Another symbol of writing, the stylus was used to write on papyrus.

 - Baboon – The baboon is an animal sacred to Thoth, and he is sometimes depicted as a baboon holding a crescent moon.

 - Ankh – Thoth is typically depicted holding an ankh, which represents life

 - Scepter – Thoth sometimes is shown holding a scepter, which represents power and divine authority

 Characteristics of Thoth

 Thoth was predominantly represented as a man with the head of an Ibis.
 On his head, he wore either a lunar disk or the Atef crown.
 Some images show him holding a scribe’s palette and a stylus.
-In some depictions, Thoth was also represented as a man with a baboon’s head.
+In some depictions Thoth was also represented as a baboon or a man with a baboon’s head.

 Thoth as a Patron of Scribes